ARM-software/arm-trusted-firmware/docs/user-guide.md

 Copy the chosen FDT blob as `fdt.dtb` to the directory from which the FVP is launched.
-A symbolic link may also be created instead.
+Alternatively a symbolic link may be used.

-#### Obtaining a File-system
+#### Obtaining a root file-system

 To prepare a Linaro LAMP based Open Embedded file-system, the following instructions can be used as a guide.
 The file-system can be provided to Linux